DynamoDS/RefineryPrimer/02-deeper-dive/02-03_optimization/02-03-05_defining-goals.md

 - What would you like to minimize?
 And why?
 - Can your maximization or minimization question be quantified mathematically?
 If so, how precisely?

-Being able to confidently answer at least some of the above, is a good first step to home in on precisely what objectives your computational procedure should have.
+Being able to confidently answer at least some of the above, is a good first step to hone in on precisely what objectives your computational procedure should have.